Oil, Oil Everywhere

 - Wooden craft sticks, ice cream sticks, or feathers

-- Teacher Note: Be mindful that feathers are consider sacred by some Native American people.
+- Teacher Note: Be mindful that feathers are considered sacred by some Native American people.
 The use of certain kinds of feathers for this purpose might be considered offensive, however for the purpose of this lesson, a feather (goose, duck, or chicken feather) is suggested to demonstrate as closely as possible the affects of oil on birds' feathers.

 - Book: The Exxon Valdez: Tragic Oil Spill or other book related to the effects of a major spill on the environment